 Please see the Reviewing Contributions page for details of what committers will be looking for when reviewing contributions.

-You can also help us improve the documentation on this website by making use of the Apache CMS which drives the website.
+You can also help us improve the documentation on this website via Pull Request.

 If you use Apache Maven and you are not afraid of being on the bleeding-edge, you can help us by testing our SNAPSHOTs which you can find in the Apache Maven repository.